Co-author: Ellie McLachlan

 What are some possible benefits of family health insurance?

 Private health insurance may be a worthwhile investment for those looking for greater peace of mind, choice and flexibility when it comes to their family’s health and wellbeing.

 Some of the benefits of taking out a family health insurance policy may include:

-Skipping hospital waiting lists
+Skipping public waiting lists